klipanmali/SpringBootHelloWorld/README.md

   - @Primary - in case of multiple beans, bean annotated with @Primary is injected
   - @Profile("profileName") - for which profile to start this bean
   - @Qualifier(qualifierName) - qualifies what bean to inject
+  - @RefreshScope - load the configuration properties value from the Config Server, force a bean to refresh its configuration (that is, to pull updated values from the Config Server)
   - @RequestBody - define the request body content type.
   - @RequestMapping - request url mapping handled by controller.
 Used to define the Request URI to access the REST Endpoints.
   - @RequestParam - read the request parameters from the Request URL.
 By default, it is a required parameter.
 We can also set default value